coryhelco/Network-Studies/Cisco/Routing Protocols/EIGRP/Named_EIGRP.md

     - Related to multi-topology routing
     - Kinda like MPLS traffic engineering
     - Can have multiple instances of the routing process

+- Converting from classic to named mode
+  - automated as of IOS 15.4S
+  - Supports IPv4/IPv6 EIGRP
+  - Can be in different AS's
+  - Performs graceful restart automatically
+    - Router(config-router)# eigrp upgrade-cli
     -